willcode/gr-soapy/README.md

 `cmake -DCMAKE_INSTALL_PREFIX=/usr ..`

-Another common control option is the library sugffix of the Linux distribution.
+Another common control option is the library suffix of the Linux distribution.
 There are distributions like Fedora, openSUSE, e.t.c that the their 64-bit version use the `lib64` folder to store the 64-bit versions of their dynamic libraries.
 On the other hand, distributions like Ubuntu do the exact opposite.
 They use